LizaHadley/meningolockdownmodel/README.md

 -all other parameters

 There are also two input data files:
--baseline data for calculating beta, taken from Christensen et al.,
+-baseline data for calculating beta
 -UK mortality data (crude death rate)

 Please see our paper for a full description of the model.